Hello There Forex Traders!

 The total of all the trade calls adds up to more than 1,000 pips and 12 units of reward to risk.
 Make sure to join TODAY! https://tradingstrategyguides.com/trading-room-page/

 One of the most common and biggest mistakes Forex traders tend to make is chasing the market.
 You might even wonder what on earth does this really mean.
 Or not even realize that you have created this nasty habit.

-Or in other words: the need for taking a trade is more urgent and powerful than the will to wait for valid trade setup.
-That means that regardless whether the market conditions meet the specifics in their trading plan or not, a trade is needed and must be found regardless of the cost.
+Or in other words: the need for taking a trade is more urgent and powerful than the will to wait for the valid trade setup.
+That means that regardless of whether the market conditions meet the specifics in their trading plan or not, a trade is needed and must be found regardless of the cost.

 This behaviour is often exhibited at specific times, which we will discuss in more detail now.

 Often Forex traders tend to get nervous and hyperactive when the market is moving quickly.
 Nothing is more exciting than watching a currency pair move fast.
 And the temptation to jump on and catch a few pips could be very appealing and irresistible to avoid.
 Also, in many cases, the currency has already travelled already a lot of pips down or up and the Forex trader regrets having missed a particular move.

 This regret could lead to the trader becoming impatient and either taking an undesirable with the trend trade or a speculative early counter trend trade.
 Both in fact, have a high probability of turning into a losing trade.